Yechang618/Yechang618.github.io/_posts/2025-09-13-Personal-Project.md

 Feel free to reach out if you have any questions, suggestions, or collaboration ideas!
 I'm always interested in discussing quantitative finance, machine learning applications in trading, or potential research collaborations.

----

-⭐ **If you find this project useful, please consider giving it a star on GitHub!** This helps others discover the project and encourages further development.

-*This project is for educational and research purposes only.
-Past performance is not indicative of future results.
-Trading financial instruments involves risk and may not be suitable for all investors.*